Kingaroy: Sports

 Kingaroy has a vibrant sporting life.
 The town is home to a number of leading sports people including NRL players Chris Sandow and Chris McQueen Wallabies centre/fly-half Berrick Barnes, as well as former Australian cricket test and one day opening batter Matthew Hayden and Southern Stars women's cricket Australian representative bowler Holly Ferling.
 Kingaroy also has its own golf club, cricket club.

 Kingaroy Bowls Club has 2 Grass greens and plays on Thursdays and Sundays.
 Kingaroy & District Tennis Association has 8 synthetic grass courts, and a practice wall.
 The tennis club holds Thursday night fixtures and other social day matches during the week.
-It is also has a notable speedway track.
+It also has a notable speedway track.

-Kingaroy has a rich history with Australia's four Football codes.
-Rugby League is arguably the most popular sport in terms of having a following, which reflects the passionate Rugby League culture in the Wide Bay-Burnett region.
-Kingaroy has a rugby league team that participates in the South Burnett Rugby League competition, named the Kingaroy Red Ants.
+Kingaroy has clubs within Australia's four Football codes.
+Rugby League is the most popular sport, with a rugby league team that participates in the South Burnett Rugby League competition, named the Kingaroy Red Ants.

 The town also has two Football (Soccer) teams, Gunners and Wests, that take part in the South Burnett's Football competition.
 Kingaroy is also home to the South Burnett Thrashers, a Rugby Union team that participates at B Grade level in the strong Darling Downs Rugby Union competition.
 In 2013, an AFL team, the South Burnett Saints, joined the Darling Downs competition.
 This is based in Kingaroy and plays at Lyle Vidler Oval.
 Kingaroy previously had junior and senior AFL teams in the Darling Downs AFL competition, with the Kingaroy Bulldogs senior men's side playing on and off from the early 1980s up until 2006, and the Kingaroy-Nanango Jets junior side playing up until 2009.

 The Kingaroy Showgrounds is also home to the Kingaroy Speedway, a 400 m clay oval.
 The speedway, which opened in 1968, is run by the South Burnett Speedway Club.